ttlew/conversation/dialog-overview.md

 If you want to provide a text response, simply enter the text that you want the service to display to the user.

 ![Shows a node that shows a user ask, Where are you located, and the dialog response is, We have no brick and mortar stores!
 But, with an internet connection, you can shop us from anywhere.](images/response-simple.png)

+If you include an email address in the response, you must escape the at symbol (`@`) with a backslash (`\`).
+For example, `Send us your feedback at feedback\@example.com.` Likewise, if you include a number sign (`#`) in the response, you must escape it.
+For example, `We are the \#1 seller of lobster rolls in Maine.` Escaping these symbols helps to distinguish email address syntax from entity name syntax and number syntax from intent name syntax.
+{: tip}

 #### Adding variety
 {: #variety}